PouryaSoleimani/NEXT-V13/TUTORIAL.md

 ==> about/page.tsx

 2 - EVERY SINGLE PAGE must have its own folder and a file named app.tsx / a folder cant contain more than a page

+3 - To create dynamic pages we name the folder with [] and then insert a page.tsx in the folder

+4 - to access the params data in a dynamic page in APP ROUTER  , we must get the params in components props and access the keyword of it